timescale/docs/cloud/service-operations/maintenance.md

 [TimescaleDB release notes][timescale-relnotes].

 <highlight type="warning">
-Your Timescale Cloud service will be unavailable until the upgrade is complete.
+Your Timescale Cloud service is unavailable until the upgrade is complete.
 This can take several hours.
 We estimate roughly one second of downtime per 100MB, but strongly encourage testing on a fork first for a better estimate.
 </highlight>